type : Valid

 Valid type

-type needs to wrap a value and retain type-level information about
+A Valid type needs to wrap a value and retain type-level information about

 which validation was used.